kodecocodes/objective-c-style-guide/useful_scripts/app_icon_maker/README.md

 ## Using

-You can run this script in two ways:
+You can use this script in two ways:

-* First way
+* First:

-You can execute this script typed in console:
+You can execute this script by typing in terminal:

 ```
 $ ./python app_icon_maker.py ExampleIcon.png
 ```
-* Second way
+* Second:

 At first, you should set an execute rights for script